brennanmcfarland/neuralnets/README.md

-experiments with the pybrain library working with neural nets
+experiments with tensorflow and some of the pybrain library working with neural nets